-Any household laundry routine is a little better off with some good stain removal techniques.
-Whether you have pets, kids, enjoy being outdoors, or are a little clumsy during meals, you’re bound to wrestle with stains from time to time.
+Any household laundry routine is a little better off with some good DIY stain remover techniques.
+Whether you have pets, kids, enjoy being outdoors or are a little clumsy during meals, you’re bound to wrestle with stains from time to time.

 The laundry aisle in any major store is full of different stain removal products to treat pesky laundry stains.
 And while most of them work very well, they are also known to contain ingredients with potential for negative health effects.
 Among these effects are developmental, endocrine, and reproductive problems.
 Many of the commercial products are also full of artificial fragrances which can cause respiratory effects, skin irritations, or nervous system effects.

-For a DIY-er who is concerned with ingredients in every product I use, I’d prefer to use more natural stain removers.
+For a DIY-er who is concerned with ingredients in every product I use, I’d prefer to use a more natural DIY stain remover.
 I’ll give you simple techniques for five tricky laundry stains you may encounter, and I’ll also suggest some all-purpose options we like.

 A few natural household ingredients and a few simple steps will fight some common stains that can generally be problematic.

 Note: Keep in mind that sometimes it’s best to allow stained garments to air dry after washing them.
 That way, if a stain remains you can continue to work on it and it won’t be set in by the heat of the dryer.

 Rinse stain with cold water.
 Rub a bar of white soap (like this homemade laundry bar) onto the stain.
 Work soap into stain vigorously, and rinse again with cold water.
 Launder as usual or layout to dry if the stain is completely gone.

 DIY Stain Remover for Dirt

 Gently brush off any loose dirt.
 Pretreat with your normal laundry detergent.
 (If you use powdered detergent, add water and work it into the stain.)
 Allow it to sit or throw it directly into the washer.